Department of Nutrition and Food Sciences

 - NFS 043: Fundamentals of Nutrition

-Gardner C, Wylie-Rosett J, Gidding S, Lichtenstein A, Johnson RK, Steffen L., Non Nutritive Sweeteners: Current Use and Health Perspectives - A Scientific Statement from the American Heart Association.
-Circulation, 2012.
+Gardner C, Wylie-Rosett J, Gidding S, Steffen L, Johnson RK, Reader D, Lichtenstein A. Nonnutritive Sweeteners: Current Use and Health Perspectives - A Scientific Statement from the American Heart Association and the American Diabetes Association.
+Circulation, 2012 doi:10.1161/CIR.0b013e31825c42ee.

 - Lyndon Carew